kevgo/text-runner/documentation/built-in-actions/verify_workspace_file_content.md

 ### verify that a file has the given content

-Verifies that a file with the given name exists, and has the given content.
+Verifies that a file with the given name exists and has the given content.

 - the file name is provided as _emphasized_ or **strong** text
 - the file content is provided as a code block with single or triple backticks